Logo

 Description of Occupational Work

 Note: This career ladder series incorporates levels I and II.
-The Investigator I level is to provide entry for hiring new employees into the class series but does not preclude hiring new employees at higher levels.
-Employees may be promoted through the career ladder in accordance with minimum qualifications and promotional standards.
-Promotional standards, a selection document under separate cover, sets forth the criteria that defines and describes the requirements that must be met at each level.
-Advancement of employees through the career ladder is dependent on an agency's/department's operational needs and distribution of work.
+Based on the level of work applicable to the employing agency and functional area, positions can be allocated up to level II.
+The I level is to provide entry for hiring new employees into the class series and includes performing routine work under close supervision, with opportunity for growth.
+This does not preclude hiring new employees at higher levels.
+To implement the career ladder, current employees are assigned to the level for which they meet job requirements and promotional standards.
+The promotional standards, a selection document under separate cover, sets forth the criteria that identify, measure, and verify successful performance at each level.
+The advancement of employees through the career ladder is dependent on an agency's or department's operational needs and distribution of work.

 The Investigator III and Investigative Supervisor levels, although not part of the career ladder, provide competitive opportunity for movement of employees.